simonambridge/RTFAP2/README.md

 A Spark batch job that runs daily rolling up all the transactions in the last day by merchant and calculating the total_amount, avg_amount and total_count.
 (Daily Roll-Up Reports of last-Week and last-Day transactions for each merchant.)

+Roll up batch analytics code can be found under the directory 'RollUpReports'

 ```
 sqlContext.sql("""CREATE TEMPORARY TABLE temp_transactions
      USING org.apache.spark.sql.cassandra